 - 1 potato chopped (floury is best, I used Agria)

-- 1 broccoli chopped
+- 1 broccoli florets and stalk, chopped

 - 8 large spinach leaves chopped (approx. 3 cups)

 - Heat olive oil in a deep saucepan or stock pot.
 Add onion, celery, garlic, cumin seeds and chilli flakes, then cook over a low to medium heat until everything is really soft and fragrant.

 - Next add your vegetable stock, white beans and potato.
 Bring to a simmer and leave to cook for about 20 minutes, or until the potato is soft.